fineract-academy/webpage/docs/howto/how-to-run-fineract-e2e-test-with-intellij-idea.md

 1. Handcrafted, low level API calls via REST Assured library
 2. No type-safety, instead manual JSON parsing
 3. Hard to read and understand
-4. Full of duplicated logics and configurations
+4. Full of duplicated logics and configurationse
 5. etc.

 **The new framework is using:**